 - Redirection Optimization – Redirects are needed, however, after a long period of time and multiple users, the 301 list is going to get pretty large and even outdated, meaning, you’re ADDING time to website load speed and possibly even redirecting to the wrong page, costing keyword ranking and web traffic.

-- Deep Historical Analytics Research – From past penalties that could be holding a website back to how analytics was previously setup, looking into historical issues that appear over time, showing where users may be having issues with the website and where changes are needed, the data tells a story.
+- Historical Analytics Research – From past penalties that could be holding a website back to when or if the site moved to https, looking into historical issues that appear over time, showing where users may be having issues with the website and where changes are needed, the data tells a story.